Vsarthak15/ChatApp/README.md

 Register: allow user register a new account with username and password
 Signin: user must signin with username and password to use app.
 Forgot password: connect to Firebase service to reset password.
-Edit profile: change avatar image, edit username.

 2. Chat, group chat